-How likely it is that your players receive a card is effected by a few factors:
+How likely it is that your players receive a card is affected by a few factors:

 Effort: The higher you set the effort for a match, the higher is the chance that your players receive cards.
-Playing effort changing half time directions of course also change the chance for cards.
+Playing effort changing half-time directions of course also changes the chance for cards.

 Character of your players: Aggressive and spirited players are more likely to receive cards.
 Fair players have a lower chance.

 Playing for free kicks: If you play the halftime direction to play for free kicks, you always risk that your players get caught in a dive and receive a yellow card for that.

 However, even if you play with the lowest effort, and have only fair players on the field, your players can receive a card.
 The chances are just a lot lower.